6.5 Creedmoor vs 6.5 PRC - What's The Difference?

 The 6.5 PRC, while gaining popularity, is still relatively new to the market and may not be available in all gun stores or online retailers.
 It is also more expensive than the 6.5 Creedmoor, with ammunition typically costing between $2 and $3 per round.

 Both the 6.5 Creedmoor and the 6.5 PRC are excellent cartridges for long-range hunting and shooting.
-While the 6.5 Creedmoor has been around longer and is more widely available and affordable, the 6.5 PRC has a larger case capacity and can achieve higher velocities and greater energy.
+While the 6.5 Creedmoor has been around longer and has greater availability, the 6.5 PRC has a larger case capacity and can achieve higher velocities and greater energy.
 Ultimately, the best cartridge for you will depend on your individual needs and preferences.

 Need a new rifle sling for the next hunting season?
 Checkout these comfortable leather rifle slings.